day8/re-frame/docs/CodeWalkthrough.md

    [color-input]])
 ```

-Note: `view` functions tend to be organised into a hierarchy, often with data flowing from parent to child via
+Note: `view` functions tend to be organized into a hierarchy, often with data flowing from parent to child via
 parameters.
 So, not every view function needs a subscription.
 Very often the values passed in from a parent component
 are sufficient.

-Note: a view function should never directly access `app-db`.
-Data is only ever sourced via
+Note: `view` functions should never directly access `app-db`.
+Data is only ever sourced via subscriptions.

 ### Components Like Templates?